-There are five key themes which underpin clinical governance all of which are central to our clinical governance processes:
+There are five key themes that underpin clinical governance, all of which are central to our clinical governance processes:

-- Patient focus – recognition of the patient as an individual who should be treated with respect and dignity.
+- Recognition of the patient as an individual who should be treated with respect and dignity.
 Ensuring that the patient has a voice in the services they receive.

-- Information focus – ability to exchange patient related information in a secure and appropriate way following data protection legislation.
+- Ability to exchange patient-related information in a secure and appropriate way following data protection legislation.

-- Quality improvement – continuous improvement to ensure the effective and safe delivery of services to improve the patients experience.
+- Continuous improvement to ensure the effective and safe delivery of services to improve the patient’s experience.

-- Staff focus – training and support to ensure that the service is delivered by skilled and compassionate people.
+- Training and support to ensure that the service is delivered by skilled and compassionate people.

-- Leadership – qualified and accountable leadership team ensuring quality services.
+- Qualified and accountable leadership team ensuring quality services.

-Our aim is that Baywater Healthcare is recognised for its quality and safety of homecare services provided to our patients.
+Our aim is that Baywater Healthcare is recognised for the quality and safety of homecare services we provide to our patients.

 We ensure that our patients are at the heart of everything we do and that our service users can rely on a safe and high-quality service.